 The story of a fun moment for me, as a book collector.
 A copy of Princes and Princesses by Mrs Lang, with her husband as editor, was at the heart of it.
 (Yes, the Langs of the colored Fairy Books, published 1889-1910.)

-A beautiful survivor from pre-revolution Russia... an illustrated telling of the Russian folk tale about the wiley fox and the hapless wolf.
+A beautiful survivor from pre-revolution Russia... an illustrated telling of the Russian folk tale about the wily fox and the hapless wolf.
 'Skazka O Lisichke Sestrichke I Volke..'; Moscow, G. E. Lissner, 1902.
 Illustrations, I am told, by Ernest Ernestovitch.
 But no one's heard of him, despite the name appearing in a 2003 Bonham's description of something similar.
-I think the illustration to the left shows "Lissner" in cyrillic.
+I think the illustration to the left shows "Lissner" in Cyrillic.
 Was he publisher AND one of the illustrators?
 Have you ever seen a name thus without it indicating the artist?
 Can you tell me anything about Ernestovich?
 I had mistaken the illustrations in 'Skazka O Lisichke Sestrichke' for the work of the better known Bilabin.
 Whatever the truth of the bibliographic mysteries, it is a beautiful thing!

 This was one of the fruits of the amazing auction at Strides, in Chichester, England, July 2015 where Bob Date's collection was dispersed to a very appreciative gathering of dealers and collectors.